Skip to content

 What is avian flu?

-Avian flu is a naturally occurring virus that does not affect humans but can be very deadly to raptors and domestic poultry.
+Highly Pathogenic Avian Influenza (HPAI) is a naturally occurring virus that does not currently affect humans but can be very deadly to raptors and domestic poultry.
+Waterfowl are the biggest carriers, even though they may not display symptoms.

-The virus is usually transmitted through contact with the droppings of an infected bird.
+The virus is usually transmitted through direct or indirect contact with the droppings of an infected bird.
 It can also be carried in an infected bird’s saliva or nasal mucus.

-It is very easy to spread from one surface to another and can remain viable for weeks outside a host.
+It is very easy to spread from one surface to another and can remain viable for weeks outside a host, even in cool temperatures.

 Symptoms are respiratory and/or neurological and can include: lack of coordination, lethargy, convulsions, coughing or sneezing, gasping, and diarrhea.